rwxrob/zet/20220101021825/README.md

 material better.
 Perhaps start out more simply by researching how to complete challenges first.
-But, for this language you should *always* go to the manual page because there is just too much shit on the Internet that is just dead wrong, inefficient, and dangerous at worst. *Always* run any code through `shellcheck`.
+But, for this language you should *always* go to the manual page because there is just too much shit on the Internet that is just dead wrong, inefficient, and dangerous at worst.

-Above all learn to use regular expression matching and parameter expansion over the unnecessary and stupid use of `awk`, `sed`, `cut`, `tr` instead.
-Code containing a lot of these commands just reeks of pretentious but clueless shell dipshit.
+For example, StackExchange is sites like it are full of unnecessary and stupid use of `awk`, `sed`, `cut`, `tr` and other subshells.
+These "solutions" also frequently use the ancient single bracket conditions (`[]`) instead of the safe double-bracket alternatives.
+If you see single brackets in bash code you know for sure the author had not idea how to code bash.
+What's worse, is that often the people posting this shit are as pretentious as they are clueless.
+You don't have fight.
+Just read the manual page be better and safer and 'always' run any code through `shellcheck`.

+> ⚠️
+> POSIX shell scripts are inherently more dangerous and easy to fuck up
+> than good bash.
+The idea that POSIX shell is somehow safer and more
+> compatible is simply a myth in 2022 and can easily be objectively
+> proven false.

 ## Networking essentials

 "The Network is the computer."
+(Sun, 1990s, now bankrupt)

 Okay, it really isn't (despite the insanity of the latest 90s) but the network is definitely so important and ubiquitous that understanding how the Internet actually works is not only mandatory but the more you learn the more it sets you apart from everyone else in very significant ways.

 Kubernetes and containers have upped the complexity and scope of networking.
 Once upon a time as a developer you could be good just